Article

 Features can have their own relative size.

-For Features, all the things we have said before apply in the same way.
+For Features in the ART Product Backlog, all the things we have said before apply in the same way.
 We estimate the size relatively.
 We measure Velocity and we forecast Capacity for a Planning Interval (PI).

-One option is to use Feature Points as an independent unit of size for Features.
-Feature Points work the same way as Story Points, just on the higher flight level of Features.
+One option is to use Feature Points as an independent unit of size for ART Backlog items.
+Feature Points work the same way as Story Points, just on the higher level of the ART Backlog.
 Feature Points have no direct relation to Story Points, just as Story Points have no direct relation to time.

 Another option is to estimate the size of Features in Story Points, too.
 In this case there is not only a relationship between Stories, but also between Features and Stories.
 If you want to use Story Points for Features, the Story Points must be aligned between teams.
 You will also be using “big” Story Points, such as 100, 200, etc. SAFe talks about both options.
 After all, it is your choice.
 I am a fan of Feature Points to keep things loosely coupled.